danfuzz/samizdat/doc/samizdat-0.md

   commutative &mdash; but otherwise arbitrary &mdash; ordering.

 * Highlets compare by type as primary, and value as secondary.
-  With types equal, a highlets without a value order earlier than ones with a value.
+  With types equal, highlets without a value order earlier than ones with a value.

 #### `lowOrderIs value1 value2 check1 check2? <> boolean`